Simplystina/Notes-API/README.md

 # Notes-API

-This repo contains the api collection for a simple note app
+This repo contains the api collection for a simple note app that keeps details of a users notes.

+The core requirements of this application are listed below

 ## Requirements
 1. User should be able to register